kent-rasmussen/aztinstaller/README.md

 ### Notes

 During installation, if a component has already been installed and is at the required version, the installer will skip installation of that component.
+If the component is at an older version, the installer will install the newer verison.

 If successful, the installer will launch A-Z+T (main.py).
 The first time A-Z+T is launched, it will perform some scaling configuration, which may take a few minutes.